Victims of burn injuries in Nevada may be entitled to substantial compensatory damages for:

 Call a Nevada personal injury attorney...

 If you or a loved one was harmed in a burn accident, phone our Las Vegas burn injury attorneys at 702-DEFENSE (702-333-3673).
 We offer free consultations where we discuss how we can fight for the largest financial reward possible in your case to cover your medical bills, pain and suffering, lost earnings, and other costs.
 We can usually secure a favorable settlement through negotiation, but if necessary we can take your case all the way to a jury.
-And you risk nothing because you pay us nothing unless we win.
+For cases in California, please visit our page on filing a burn injury lawsuit under California law.

 - See, e.g. Scialabba v.
 Brandise Const.
 Co.,112 Nev.
 965, 921 P.2d 928 (1996).